yvesklein/ao/_posts/2018-10-8-henry-gamble.md

 ![]({{site.baseurl}}/uploads/gaze.jpg)

 I think Henry's situation is where a ton of teens and young adults raised Christian that find themselves with an "errant" sexuality or gender identity are at some point.
 He's still relatively devout, but he's regularly exposed to influences that pull him out of the trenches of the exclusionary dogma of the Church.
 Henry's main hobby is listening to music and creating a podcast to share music; it's obvious that this is what has afforded him the most mental liberty in his life.
 It's not an accident that his mother, who apologizes to her daughter on-screen for having shamed her sexuality in the past, shares a special playlist with him.
 By contrast, the only music that the devout Christians introduce is a forced worship song and sermon.
 It gets interrupted by a side character that's been cutting his face in the bathroom with razor blades, because his mental health is in tatters.
 This is due in large part to the way that the community has treated him after several incidents: 1) a vague, supposedly gay "shower incident" on a youth group trip, 2) his suicide attempt, and 3) the death of his father.

+Logan is an interesting character, because he's sort of stoic and stalwart in the way that he just...persists through the party.
+Through getting hurt, through his crush, Henry's rudeness, the alienating rudeness of most of the other partygoers on top of that...Somehow it's just good to see that he *kept going* and that another young queer person encouraged him.
+The contrast and alliance between him and the young, white, atheist lesbian is great, because it shows that queerness isn't limited to whatever other markers your identity might have.

+It's the kind of movie that if I'd stumbled upon it several years earlier (and it had already been made), might have helped some.

 ## Personal Affect
 For me, watching this movie was a somewhat unexpected trip back into my not-as-far-away-as-I'd-like past.
 Its accuracy made it powerful, and I couldn't help practically subtitute the people from my own life that would fit so many of the roles shown in Henry Gamble's Birthday Party.
 It's one of those movies that took me much longer to finish than the runtime of the film itself, because I kept having to pause and think and react (and write notes).
 I wish I could show it to people I know from back then.